A relation between Dieudonne displays and crystalline Dieudonne theory: The Zink ring

-\begin{Lemma} Let $R$ be an $I$-adic ring such that $K=R/I$ is a perfect ring of characteristic $p$.
-For a projective $R$-module $t$ of finite type we consider the complete symmetric algebra $R[[t]]=\prod_{n\ge 0}\Sym^n(t)$.
-Let $S$ be the $I$-adic completion of the divided power envelope of the ideal $tR[[t]]\subset R[[t]]$. \begin{enumerate} {\roman{enumi}} \item The topological ring $S$ is admissible, and $S\to R$ is naturally a topological divided power extension of admissible topological rings. \item If $R$ has no $p$-torsion, $S$ has no $p$-torsion. \end{enumerate} \end{Lemma}
+\begin{Lemma} Let $R$ be a ring which is $I$-adically complete for an ideal $I\subseteq R$ such that $K=R/I$ is a perfect ring of characteristic $p$.
+Assume that $I=J+pR$ for an ideal $J\subseteq R$ such that $R/J^n$ has no $p$-torsion for each $n$.
+For a projective $R$-module $t$ of finite type we consider the complete symmetric algebra

+Let $(\Fa\subseteq S,\delta)$ be the divided power envelope of the ideal $tR[[t]]\subseteq R[[t]]$ and let $\hat S$ be the $I$-adic completion of $S$.
+Then \begin{enumerate} {\roman{enumi}} \item $\hat S\to R$ is naturally a topological divided power extension of admissible topological rings which is topologically compatible with the canonical divided powers of $p$, and \item $\hat S$ has no $p$-torsion. \end{enumerate} \end{Lemma}